microsoft/pxt-calliope/docs/reference/radio/on-data-received.md

 # On Data Received

 > Note: This API has been deprecated!
-Use [on data packet received](/reference/radio/on-data-packet-received) instead.
+Use [on received number](/reference/radio/on-received-number) instead.

 Run part of a program when the @boardname@ receives a [number](/types/number) or [string](/types/string) over ``radio``.